EdwardAngert/coderdocs/src/content/docs/main/user-guides/workspace-access/jetbrains/jetbrains-pre-install.md

+---
+title: Pre-install JetBrains Gateway in a template
+description: >-
+  For a faster JetBrains Gateway experience, pre-install the IDEs backend in your template.
+version: main
+audience: developer
+---
 # Pre-install JetBrains Gateway in a template

 For a faster JetBrains Gateway experience, pre-install the IDEs backend in your template.

 > [!NOTE]
 > This guide only talks about installing the IDEs backend.
-For a complete guide on setting up JetBrains Gateway with client IDEs, refer to the [JetBrains Gateway air-gapped guide](./jetbrains-airgapped.md).
+For a complete guide on setting up JetBrains Gateway with client IDEs, refer to the [JetBrains Gateway air-gapped guide](./jetbrains-airgapped).

 ## Install the Client Downloader